MichaelReiter/Elm-Boilerplate/README.md

 # Elm Boilerplate

 ### About:
 Use this to get started with an [Elm](http://elm-lang.org/) project.
 Builds with webpack.
+Adapted from [elm-webpack-starter](https://github.com/elm-community/elm-webpack-starter).
 Recommend using alongside [elm-format](https://github.com/avh4/elm-format).

 ### Install: